Fundamental Principles of Counting

 Theorem 3: To find the number of permutations of the objects ‘n’, and ‘p’ are of the objects of the same kind and rest is all different is given as n! / p!

-Theorem 4: The number of permutations of n objects, where p1 are the objects of one kind, p2 are of the second kind, …, pis of the kth kind and the rest, if any, are of a different kind then the permutation is given by n! / ( p1!p2!…Pk!)
+Theorem 4: The number of permutations of n objects, where p1 are the objects of one kind, p2 are of the second kind, …, pk is of the kth kind and the rest, if any, are of a different kind then the permutation is given by n! / ( p1!p2!…Pk!)

 Combination